-Now you may subscribe to the old-fashion way of thinking that you can only take a quality photo with an expensive camera.
-If you are, let me just remind you of Apple’s “Shot On iPhone” campaign.
+Now you may subscribe to the old-fashioned way of thinking that you can only take a quality photo with an expensive camera.
+If you are, let me just remind you of Apple’s “Shot on iPhone” campaign.
 If you haven’t seen it, you can check out some great photos on Apple’s Instagram, all shot with an iPhone.

 To help, I’ve created a simple guide to teach you how to take great photos with an iPhone.

 In this section I’m going to give you the basics of shooting photos with an iPhone.
 If you already feel comfortable shooting with your iPhone and you have basic skills such as the ability to control focus and exposure, you might want to skip this section.
 If not, welcome aboard!

 Your camera will automatically focus on something in the shot: a yellow square will appear around the object that is being focused.
 If you want to change what your camera is focusing on, simply tap the screen.
 Another yellow box will appear, and that means that your desired object is being focused on.
 Let’s say you are a tour operator who runs tours with your van, and you want to take a photo of the van with beautiful scenery in the background.
 All you have to do is tap the object you want focused, and the yellow square will appear.
 From there, you can take the photo if it looks the way you want.